 The Summit Program is designed for students that enter Elevate Academy and are on track to graduate within 5 years of their high school origination date.
 Students that complete the Summit Program will graduate from Elevate Academy having met all State of Idaho Graduation requirements.
 Students will also demonstrate proficiency in the following Deep Learning Competencies: critical thinking, creativity, collaboration and communication.
 Students in the Summit Program will demonstrate proficiency in Workforce Readiness Standards, as demonstrated by the Workforce Readiness Exam.
 Each student has the opportunity to earn a minimum of two industry certifications in their chosen fields of study.
 Students in the Summit program will be required to earn 46 credits to graduate with a diploma.
-Students will meet the State of Idaho's credit requirements.
-In addition to required courses, students will receive their elective credits through participation in their CTE course work.
+Students will receive their elective credits through participation in their CTE course work.
 Students in the Summit Program will work in pods.
 Each pod will have four teachers.
 Students will complete coursework using an integrated approach based on themes that align with workforce readiness standards.
 Each workforce readiness standard is designed as the anchor and projects are crafted to incorporate core content in a problem-based structure where students use the knowledge to solve problems that relate to the history and the science behind the industry, as well as the technical skills in math and English language arts that are necessary for a student to become a contributing member of the workforce.